 - In 2005, the estimated population of Siberian tigers was about 18 to 22 individuals in China.
 In the Russian Far East, there were about 331 to 393 individuals.
 More than 90% of this population existed in the Sikhote Alin mountain region (a reserve in Primorsky Krai).

 - In 2015, an initial census indicated that the population of Siberian tigers increased to about 480 to 540 individuals.
 Then a more detailed census was done, which indicated that the total population of wild Siberian tigers in Russia was 562 individuals.

 Why Are Siberian Tigers Endangered

-- The major reasons of the Siberian tigers endangerment are:
+- The major reasons for the Siberian tiger’s endangerment are:

-- Loss of habitat is a main cause of their gradually declining population.
+- Loss of habitat is the main cause of their gradually declining population.
 They are losing their habitat due to deforestation and other human activities.

-- Poaching or illegal hunting is another serious reason for the Siberian tigers endangerment.
-They are hunted for their fur and other body parts, which are used in the traditional Chinese medicines.
+- Poaching or illegal hunting is another serious reason for the Siberian tiger’s endangerment.
+They are hunted for their fur and other body parts, which are used in traditional Chinese medicines.

-- The conservation status of Siberian tigers on the IUCN Red List is Endangered.
+- The conservation status of Siberian tigers on the IUCN Red List as Endangered.